-Communication from Chemistry
+Communication

 We will need to contact you throughout the year to inform you of general matters or to discuss specific issues.
 When you register as a Postgraduate student you will be allocated a university computer account with a fixed memory allocation and an e-mail account that can be accessed remotely.
-You must check your email account on a daily basis, as this is the most common way for us to send out important information to you, but we may reserve the right to contact you by phone in cases of confidential matters, if necessary.
+You must check your email account on a daily basis as this is the most used way for us to send out important information to you, but we may reserve to contact you by phone in case of confidential matters, if necessary.

-The University is wireless networked, so you can use your laptop computer there to check email or for private study.
-The University and Chemistry Office will ONLY use the university e-mail address to communicate with you.
+The University is wireless networked so you can use your laptop computer there to check email or for private study.
+The University and School will ONLY use the university e-mail address to communicate with you.
 You must check DAILY for important information.

-4.2 Academic support - preparing for life after the MSc in Chemistry and Sustainability
+4.2 Academic support - preparing for life after the MSc in Drug Discovery Science